Piano Sonata No. 14 (Beethoven)

-The Piano Sonata No. 14 in C-sharp minor, marked Quasi una fantasia, Op.
+The Piano Sonata No. 14 in C♯ minor, marked Quasi una fantasia, Op.
 27, No. 2, is a piano sonata by Ludwig van Beethoven, completed in 1801 and dedicated in 1802 to his pupil Countess Julie "Giulietta" Guicciardi.
 (Note: This dedication was not Beethoven's original intention, and he did not have Guicciardi in mind when writing the sonata.
 Thayer, in his Life of Beethoven, states that the work Beethoven originally intended to dedicate to Guicciardi was the Rondo in G, Op.
 51, No. 2, but circumstances required that this be dedicated to Countess Lichnowsky.
 So he cast around at the last moment for a piece to dedicate to Guicciardi.)
 Although known throughout the world as the Moonlight Sonata (German: Mondscheinsonate), it was not Beethoven who named it so.
-The title "Moonlight Sonata'" was proposed in 1832, after the author's death, by the poet Ludwig Rellstab.
+The title "Moonlight Sonata'" arose via imagery later proposed by the poet Ludwig Rellstab, which resonated with listeners.

 The piece is one of Beethoven's most famous compositions for the piano, and was quite popular even in his own day.
 Beethoven wrote the Moonlight Sonata around the age of 30, after he had finished with some commissioned work; there is no evidence that he was commissioned to write this sonata.

 Names

-The first edition of the score is headed Sonata quasi una fantasia ("sonata almost a fantasy"), the same title as that of its companion piece, Op.
+The first edition of the score is headed Sonata quasi una fantasia ("sonata resembling a fantasy"), the same title as that of its companion piece, Op.
 27, No. 1.
 Grove Music Online translates the Italian title as "sonata in the manner of a fantasy".
 "The subtitle reminds listeners that the piece, although technically a sonata, is suggestive of a free-flowing, improvised fantasia."

 Many sources say that the nickname Moonlight Sonata arose after the German music critic and poet Ludwig Rellstab likened the effect of the first movement to that of moonlight shining upon Lake Lucerne.
 This comes from the musicologist Wilhelm von Lenz, who wrote in 1852: "Rellstab compares this work to a boat, visiting, by moonlight, the remote parts of Lake Lucerne in Switzerland.
-The soubriquet Mondscheinsonate, which twenty years ago made connoisseurs cry out in Germany, has no other origin."
+The sobriquet Mondscheinsonate, which twenty years ago made connoisseurs cry out in Germany, has no other origin."
 Taken literally, "twenty years" would mean the nickname had to have started after Beethoven's death.
-In fact Rellstab made his comment about the sonata's first movement in a story called Theodor that he published in 1824: "The lake reposes in twilit moon-shimmer [Mondenschimmer], muffled waves strike the dark shore; gloomy wooded mountains rise and close off the holy place from the world; ghostly swans glide with whispering rustles on the tide, and an Aeolian harp sends down mysterious tones of lovelorn yearning from the ruins."
+In fact, as musicologist Sarah Waltz determined in a 2007 analysis of the title, Rellstab made his comment about the sonata's first movement in a story called Theodor that he published in 1824: "The lake reposes in twilit moon-shimmer [Mondenschimmer], muffled waves strike the dark shore; gloomy wooded mountains rise and close off the holy place from the world; ghostly swans glide with whispering rustles on the tide, and an Aeolian harp sends down mysterious tones of lovelorn yearning from the ruins."
 Rellstab made no mention of Lake Lucerne, which seems to have been Lenz's own addition.
 Rellstab met Beethoven in 1825, making it theoretically possible for Beethoven to have known of the moonlight comparison, though the nickname may not have arisen until later.